Texas Registered Agent Requirements

 What Does a Registered Agent Do?

-Texas has specific rules about who can serve as a registered agent:
+Texas is specific about what qualifies as a registered office:

 Who Needs a Registered Agent in Texas?